Kuurkuma/datakoko-website/content/en/benefits/cost-effective.md

 +++
-title = "Cost-Effective"
+title = "Fast Deployment"
 weight = 2
-icon = "💡"
+icon = "⚡"
 +++

-We help you build enterprise-grade data infrastructure at a fraction of the cost of traditional solutions.
+Your infrastructure is operational in less than 30 days.
+Stop waiting, start building.